-- The light tightness of the modules was tested using PMT's dynode 12 which is the OR of all the PMT channels.
-The same measurements repeated in the Gran Sasso underground laboratory under much reduced cosmic rays and ambient radioactivity background give a counting rate of the order of 50 Hz/channel in the absence of light leak. - For calibration, the module was placed on a vertical scanning table equipped with two electron spec- - trometers that may irradiate simultaneously any two points of its surface.
-The nominal high voltage - values obtained by calibration were applied to the PMT's.
-The correction factors equalizing all the - 39 PMT's channels were set in the front-end chips. - Two scanning tables driven by the acquisition program have been used during the production period. - 41 Measurements were taken at 9 points uniformly distributed along the length of each strip (see example - Fig. 36).
-All photoelectron distributions have been fitted by an exponential distribution which param- - eters are stored in a data base for further use during the analysis in order to reconstruct the energy
+The light tightness of the modules was tested using PMT's dynode 12 which is the OR of all the PMT channels.
+The same measurements repeated in the Gran Sasso underground laboratory under much reduced cosmic ray and ambient radioactivity background give a counting rate of the order of 50 Hz/channel in the absence of light leaks.

+For energy calibration, the module was placed on a vertical scanning table equipped with two electron spectrometers that may irradiate simultaneously any two points of its surface.
+The nominal high voltage values determined during the PMT acceptance tests previously described, were applied to the tested module PMT's.
+The correction factors equalizing all the PMT's channels were set in the front-end chips.

 Fig. 35.
-Number of photoelectrons observed at each end of a strip during the calibration of a Target Tracker module.
+Number of p.e observed at each end of a strip during the calibration of a Target Tracker module versus the distance from the photodetectors.